Skip to main content

 Originally housed in the Binghamton University Theatre Department, these materials were transfered to Special Collections beginning in 2007 with the assistance of Professor Allan Jackson.

 By 1969 a sizable research collection had been established.
-It consisted of the Reinhardt collection (now in the library's Special Collections), the Wexler Collection (now in the library's Special Collections), the Adams Stone Collection (see information in separate biographical/historical note), the Fish Collection (see information in separate biographical/historical note), as well as other acquisitions acquired by Watters, Brooks and Jackson.
+It consisted of the Max Reinhardt Archives (now in the library's Special Collections), the Peter Wexler papers (now in the library's Special Collections), the Adams Stone Collection (see information in separate note), the Fish Collection (see information in separate note), as well as other acquisitions acquired by Watters, Brooks and Jackson.

 The majority of the collection was acquired between 1964 and 1970.
 After 1970, budget limitations curtailed further acquisitions with the exceptions of gifts and the continuation of acquisition of library books and periodicals.